 Gout sufferers often say “My gout is killing me!”
 Meaning that the pain of a gout flare is so severe that death seems the easier option.
 That might be an exaggeration.
-But, fatal risks of gout cannot be over-exaggerated.
+But, fatal risks of gout cannot be exaggerated.
 Because the answer to Can Gout Kill You? is “Yes”!

 In recent years, advances in imaging technology have allowed scientists to understand gout better.
 We can now see the uric acid crystals in our bodies long before we can feel them.
 Ultrasound and DECT show great promise for helping us assess the true damage caused by uric acid crystals.
 I’ve warned against allowing uric acid crystals to spread into the heart, kidneys, and other organs.
 We’ve known about uric acid kidney stones for a long time.
 But what of other organs?